trevorfitz0/romcom-project/README.md

 - Wins:
     - Getting the "Saved Covers Section" to work with the selected covers
     - Seeing the dynamic nature of the form in the "Make Your Own Cover" section
+    - Understanding and resolving merge conflicts collaboratively
 - Challenges:
-    - Knowing when to work together or seperately whilst not jeapordizing the learning goals
+    - Identifying when it was more productive to work together versus seperately whilst not jeapordizing the learning goals
+    - Troubleshooting the git workflow and catching bugs before a push.
+Slowing down and constant communication with each other helped resolve these issues.
+    - Refactoring to dryer JS without breaking the app